hayleyw7/anon_blog/README.md

 # Anonymous Community Blog

-Anonymous Community Blog is an interactive, conceptual art experiment, where anyone online can create, edit, and delete blog posts, as well as leave comments on existing blog posts.
+Anonymous Community Blog is an interactive, conceptual art experiment, where anyone online can create, edit, and delete blog posts, as well as leave comments.

 [It can be accessed here.](https://rails-fun.herokuapp.com/)